V-Sekai/manuals/changelog/20231207-changelog.md

 Day | Topic | Hours
 ----| ----- | -----
 4   | Worked on UFBX | 1h
 4   | Juan & Adam review of workpackage design and implementation.
 Priority list.
+Non-priority list.
 UFBX.
-USD notes on MTLX materials.  | 2h 5   | Worked on Github godot engine and UFBX Part 1 | 2h 5   | Worked on Github godot engine UFBX Part 2  | 1.5h
+AnimationNode.
+USD notes on MTLX materials.  | 2h
+5   | Worked on Github godot engine and UFBX Part 1 | 2h
+5   | Worked on Github godot engine UFBX Part 2  | 1.5h
 6   | Write two proposals for mesh tangent unification and object using ImporterMesh and other paperwork.  | 2h